-Before You Throw in the Towel, Give It a Go!
+Before You Throw In The Towel, Give It A Go!

-OK, so you're done fishing and you turn Fuel Issues to the engine and give the key a turn.
-Sickeningly, you don't hear a thing.
-Or, she turns over but as soon as you give it forward propulsion, she stalls.
+OK, so you're done fishing and you turn to the engine and give the key a turn.
+Ominously, you don't hear a thing.
+Or, she turns over, but as soon as you give it forward propulsion, she stalls.
 No one is going home soon.
 Before you call for a tow, here are some tips.

-Calling for Help vs. Self-Help
+Calling For Help v Self-Help

 Any good tower only wants to help where help is needed.
-We're graced with real pros out on our bays and creeks and they will go out of their way to ensure that they are providing help when and where help is needed.
-But gone are the days of smacking the old 2stroke with a hammer and she starts up with a cough and puff.
-These new engines are nearly as complex as car engines have become - and they are plenty complex!
+We're graced with real pros out on our bays and creeks and they will go out of their way to ensure they are providing help when and where it is needed.

+Gone are the days of smacking the old two-stoke with a hammer and she starts up with a cough and puff.
+These new engines are nearly as complex as car engines have become - and those are plenty complex!